 How to Make a Fairy GardenMay 2, 2017

 A canister of sorts, preferably one the size of a lunchbox.
-Part of the charm and ease of Fairy Gardens are their size.
+Part of the charm and ease of a fairy garden is its size.
 They are small enough to easily maintain without much fuss, but still provide enough space that you can add decorative trinkets.
 These containers can be anything.
-A lunchbox, a pot, a tin can, any will do for your little companions.
+A lunchbox, a pot, a tin can, etc., any container will do for your little companions.

 Soil will be the next big component, after all, you will not be able to do much growing without it.
 Have it serve as the foundation of your garden so that flowers and plants can grow in any part of it, and around whatever, if any, structures you decide to add.
 If you plan on keeping your garden outside, make sure that it has some holes in it for drainage.

 From there you need to find your decor.
 Personalization is important throughout this entire process, but this is what will truly stand out.
 Nests, pebbles, caps, a pond, branches, leaves, toadstools, little houses or wells, bought or self-made can be placed in your garden.
 You can even make your own sign to go with it.